OptimChain/Main/index.md

 ###  What We Are
-OptimChain is when industrial engineering meets automation technology.
-Let us build end to end automation solutions for you.
+OptimChain is when industrial engineering meets analytics and automation technology.
+Let us build end to end analytics and automation solutions for you.
 We create proof-of-concept custom time-series analytics, script automation, sensoring, web scraping, BI, and factory floor level integration within an industrial engineering context.

 ### Custom End to End Tech stack